skaynor/wildhunts-campaign/docs/resources/mechanics/items.md

 Wisdom can be viewed as experience or natural talent with the tool.
 Think of it like a baker who doesn't measure their ingredients for a cake and adapts the recipe to what they think it should be, and the cake still ends up tasting amazing.
 While Intelligence can be used for the PC's retained knowledge or ability to follow instructions.
 This is the baker who follows the exact directions and the cake comes out exactly as expected.

-## Resources

-Below you will find a list of items a character can obtain from gathering resources while on a hunt.
-These resources range from bonepiles, to mushrooms.
-Many of them are crafting materials that can be combined together with other resources or monster materials to create useful items for you on your adventurers.

-While some resources may be used for crafting, some also have other uses or effects that can be found in the details/use section of the resource.
-Finally some resources are just rare and sought after.
-These can typically be sold to the research fleet if nobody else is willing to buy them.

 :::tip Resource Tables
 For full resource tables, please reference the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) (pg.76-80)
 :::

-### Bonepiles
-When you go searching for bones, you will typically find them only in lairs.
-You may also find them, rarely, out in the open depending on the environment you are in.

-When you succeed on an Intelligence (Investigation) check to locate a bonepile in an area, You must then make a Wisdom (Nature) or Intelligence (History) check against the locations bonepile resource DC.
-On a success, you roll on the locations bonepile resources table.

-### Fish

-When you succeed on an Intelligence (Investigation) check to locate a fishing spot,you must then make a Strength (Athletics) or Dexterity (Sleight of Hand) check against the location's Fish resource DC.
-On a success, you roll on the location's fish resources table.

-### Insects

-When you succeed on an Intelligence (Investigation) check to locate insects of interest in an area, you must then make a Dexterity (Sleight of Hand) or Wisdom (Nature) check against the locations Insect resource DC.
-On a success, you roll on the locations insect resources table.

-### Minerals

-When you go searching for minerals, you will typically find them only in caves.
-You may also find them, very rarely, on rocky outcroppings in the wilds depending on the environment you are in.

-When you succeed on an Intelligence (Investigation) check to locate a mining node in an area, You must then make a Strength (Athletics) check against the locations Mineral resource DC.
-On a success, you roll on the locations mineral resources table.

-### Mushrooms

-When you succeed on an Intelligence (Investigation) check to locate a mushroom in an area.
-You must then make a Wisdom (Nature) or Wisdom (Survival) check against the locations Plant resource DC.
-On a success, you roll on the locations mushroom resources table.

-### Plants

-You can find plants in all regions, in all sorts of different environments.
-You may find them in the middle of a grassy field, up a cliff, or perhaps under a tree.

-When you succeed on an Intelligence (Investigation) check to locate a plant in an area.
-You must then make a Wisdom (Nature) or Wisdom (Survival) check against the locations Plant resource DC.
-On a success, you roll on the locations plant resources table.